SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 Discuss briefly about common terminology in use:

-- Repository, Fork, and Clone
-- Branches, Trunk, and Working Copy
+- Repository, Branches, and Trunk
-- Baselines, Labels, and Tags
+- Fork, and Clone
 - Fetch, Pull, and Push
 - Checkout, Commit
-- Merge, Conflict, Resolve
+- Merge, Conflict, and Resolve
-- Forward, and Reverse Integration
 - Pull Requests

 ### Lab and tutorials